Do you know how to make a color lighter once you’ve gone too dark?

 Make sure the final coat is absolutely dry before you start drawing over it.

-One thing you don’t want to use is the final finish made for oil paintings.
+Don’t use the final finish made for oil paintings.
 Not only may that flake off a waxy drawing, it may also discolor the paper and the drawing.

 A Better Alternative

 To truly restore the tooth of the paper, the best option is Brush & Pencil’s texture fixative.
 This spray-on product restores texture over colored pencil so you can continue to layer color as much as you wish.
-It works on any type of paper, and I’ve heard you can even use it on just a few layers of pencil.
+It works best on sanded art papers, but you could try it any type of paper.

-NOTE: Once you spray your drawing with any of these products, it will be very difficult—if not impossible—to change the color beneath the spray coating.
+NOTE: Once you spray your drawing with any of these products, it will be impossible to change the color beneath the spray coating.

 Remove the Dark Color, then Add the Right Color